-- Is the family committed to building ownership competence on both a collective and individual level? - · Who could lead this effort on the family side? - How much resources (financial, time, emotional) is the family willing to commit? - What is the time frame? - · What help do you need from the outside?
+- Is the family committed to building ownership competence on both a collective and individual level? - · Who could lead this effort on the family side? - How much resources (financial, time, emotional) is the family willing to commit? - · What is the time frame? - · What external help do you need?